Why You Shouldn’t Try to Avoid Foods (And What to Do Instead)

 When you learn how to practice a mindful and balanced approach to food, food that was once labeled as “off-limits” or “bad” that might have caused you to feel out of control, no longer holds any power over you.

-See also Desserts on a keto diet
+See also No fruitw on a keto diet?

 That means you won’t be on this start-and-stop cycle, that you won’t feel triggered or out of control around certain foods, and you’ll be able to make the choices for yourself that you truly want.